Using MissionControl#

 In this tutorial, the configuration of the RandomTransmitter

-appears containing the “payload” of the answer, which in this case is a dictionary with the configuration.
-A satellite
+After the command is sent, a window appears containing the “payload” of the satellite response, which in this case is a

-might also reply with a string, which is shown in as last message in the satellite list.
+dictionary with the configuration.
+A satellite might also reply with a string, which is shown in the last message column of in the satellite list.

 Deducing the Configuration of the Constellation#

 Satellites are operating independently of any controller, and it is possible to start multiple controllers.
 This allows to quickly check in on the Constellation without the need to access a specific computer.
 However, controllers do not necessarily have access to the same configuration file.
 To alleviate this problem, the configuration of all satellites can be deduced from the Constellation itself.
 This can be achieved by clicking the Deduce button.
-This will store a configuration file with the following content:

 [satellites.Sputnik.One]